JPinkney/Track-your-TV/README.md

 - Mobile optimizating
 - Website scraping
 - Currently has name scraping, next episode air date, and when/where the show airs
-- Just added the mailing system
-- Protection against MySQL injections i.e. prepared statements and hashing
+- User security

 Features waiting to be added
-- Creating a better UI/UX and mobile optimization
+- Creating a better UI/UX and even better mobile optimization!
+- Mailing system
+- Text messaging system

 Languages Used:
   - Front End: